alexander-hanel/ida_yara/readme.md

 ## Notes
  - Very little error handling
  - IDA's search is not case-sensitive by default.
 This code is also not case-sensitive by default.
+ - I tried to match IDA arguments so some args do nothing but still need to be populated.
  - Much faster than IDA's search because the data is not constantly loaded.
  - If you edit the IDB, execute `reload_yara_mem` to resync the memory.